SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

     What should conform to LogicValue is still being discussed.
     See: <rdar://problem/15911498> Reconsider what conforms to LogicValue.

+..
+TODO: Related to the TODO above, update if and while/do-while statements
+    to allow conditional binding.

 .. langref-grammar

     stmt ::= stmt-semicolon